 Be aware of any changes in your breasts.
 If you feel a lump in your breast, or if you experience itching or skin irritation that persists for more than a month, make an appointment with your doctor.

-If you're being treated for a skin injury on your breast, and the condition doesn't go away with treatment, make a follow-up appointment with your doctor.
-You may need a biopsy — a procedure that collects a small tissue sample for microscopic analysis — to evaluate the affected area.
+If you're being treated for a skin injury on your breast and the condition doesn't go away with treatment, make a follow-up appointment with your doctor.

 Doctors don't know what causes Paget's disease of the breast.
 The most widely accepted theory is that the disease results from an underlying ductal breast cancer.
 The cancer cells from the original tumor then travel through milk ducts to the nipple and its surrounding skin.
 Another theory is that the disease can develop independently in the nipple.